-So on matters of morality, I generally agree with Katherine Hepburn who quiped to Humphrey Bogart in The African Queen, "Nature is what we are put in this world to rise above."
+On matters of morality, I generally agree with Katherine Hepburn who quipped to Humphrey Bogart in The African Queen, "Nature is what we are put in this world to rise above."
 There is, however, an exception to my contention that humans should not turn to nature for moral guidance.
-It is the rule that says “Don’t have sex with first degree relatives.”
-First degree relatives are the individuals you share 50 percent of your genes with — your parents, children, and siblings.
-Indeed, non-human animals have a evolved a host of strategies to prevent incest (here).
+It is the rule that says: “Don’t have sex with first-degree relatives.”
+First-degree relatives are the individuals you share 50 percent of your genes with—your parents, children, and siblings.
+Indeed, non-human animals have evolved a host of strategies to prevent incest (here).
 Even plants possess anti-incest mechanisms (here).

 The Biological Cost of Incest

-Why should mechanisms to avoid incest be so widespread both in nature and across human societies?
+Why should mechanisms for avoiding incest be so widespread both in nature and across human societies?
 The answer is simple.
 The problem with having sex close with relatives is that there is an astonishingly high chance that your offspring will be born with a serious birth defect.
-Take the results
+Take the results:

 Foolish Consistencies and Little Minds